 Strutting around in finery on Easter Sunday became common long before Philadelphia had a coordinated Promenade.
 In East Coast metropolises of the late 19th century, Easter was considered even more of a major shopping holiday than Christmas, so newly well-dressed families were eager to show off their new duds.

-Though it wasn’t formally hosted by any one group, the pre-church procession down Fifth Avenue in New York City was one of the biggest gatherings of the day.
+The pre-church procession down Fifth Avenue in New York City was one of the biggest gatherings of the day, though it wasn’t formally hosted by any one group.
 As word of its success spread, other cities started to organize their own fashionable walks.
 In 1876, timed to coincide with Philadelphia’s Centennial Exposition, Atlantic City hosted what many consider to be the country’s first official Easter Parade.

 An accidental prize-winner